Harley-xk/HKProgressHUD/README.md

 [self hk_hideProgressHUD];
 ```

-* show a round progress view whit message, the round progress view here is a circle drawing with the percentage of the progress.
+* show a round progress view with message, the round progress view here is a circle drawing with the percentage of the progress.

 ```objc
 // when the progress changed